NicoleYoung01/Cipher-2/Final Analysis.md

 ## What made it useful?

-### What started to make it useful was when books were being massed produced so more people started to use it so they could send taxt about the book.
+### What started to make it useful was when books were being massed produced so more people started to use it so they could send text about the book.

 ## What are other interesting uses of this code or similar codes?